upbound/docs/content/xp-arch-framework/building-apis/_index.md

     name: azure-postgresql-conn
 ```

 Crossplane managed resources attempt to be a 1:1 representation of an external resource in Kubernetes.
-Installing managed resources into a Crossplane via a Crossplane provider does not constitute a custom API; you create a custom API in Crossplane by defining `composite resource (XRs)`, a unique concept to Crossplane.
+Installing managed resources into a Crossplane via a Crossplane provider doesn't constitute a custom API; you create a custom API in Crossplane by defining `composite resource (XRs)`, a unique concept to Crossplane.

 {{< hint "important" >}}
 📢 Just like any Kubernetes object, you can create new Crossplane managed resources directly.
 We advise **against** doing this in favor of always using Crossplane composite resources, explained below.